samar-mansour/web_Development/BitcoinTicker/README.md

 <a name="about"></a>
 ## About
-In this code along I updated the provided starter files using HTML, Json, Javascript and node
+In this code files I'm using
+HTML, Json, Javascript and node

 <a name="features"></a>